-- Frangible shrubs seed mix containing endemic native grasses, sedges and frangible shrubs species for embankment areas within the safety clearance zone (up to 11 metres from the edge of carriageway), and where headlight glare minimisation is required in the median. - Tall shrubs seed mix containing endemic native grasses, sedges and shrubs and tall (non-frangible) shrubs species for use on embankments beyond the safety clearance zone.
+- Frangible shrubs seed mix containing endemic native grasses, sedges and frangible shrubs species for embankment areas within the safety clearance zone (up to 11 metres from the edge of carriageway), and where headlight glare minimisation is required in the median. - Tall shrubs seed mix containing endemic native grasses, sedges and shrubs species for use on embankments beyond the safety clearance zone.

 Regenerating Callistemon salignus near Boggy Creek.
-One of the endemic shrub species to be used in the Tall shrubs seed mix which includes fast growing and easily established colonizing shrubs
+One of the endemic shrub species to be used in the Tall shrubs seed mix which includes fast growing and easily established colonizing shrubs.

 - Pasture grass seeding mix is included for areas where grass cover is required which includes both Couch Grass and Carpet Grass with cover crop.
-Couch establishes rapidly and forms a thick sward of rhizomes which will effectively resist erosion and is tolerant of saline and acidic soils and aluminium toxicity.
+Couch establishes rapidly forms a thick sward of rhizomes which will effectively resist erosion and is tolerant of saline and acidic soils and aluminium toxicity.
 Couch is regarded as a native and is prevalent in the adjoining paddocks, although it also occurs outside Australia.
 Carpet Grass is a naturalised species in the region and found in the adjacent pasture which establishes easily but is not aggressive. - Cover crop seed mix of fast growing annual grasses is to be applied to all disturbed areas of the site.
+The cover crop is ideally applied with the native seed mixes.
 The purpose of the cover crop application is to stabilise the surface material, particularly batters, and to provide an effective barrier to erosion until the germination of native plants which are typically slower to germinate.

-Depending upon programming and construction staging, the cover crop may be applied separately or (preferably) in conjunction with the final native seed mix.
-For pasture grass only mixes, the seed of couch, Carpet Grass and cover crop are applied simultaneously.
+Depending upon programming and construction staging, the cover crop may be applied separately or in conjunction with the final native seed mix.
+For pasture grass only mixes, the seed of Couch, Carpet Grass and cover crop will always be applied simultaneously.
 Should the seeding fail at any time it can be reapplied until it establishes.

-Cover crop seeding is also be used to minimise erosion and weed establishment on topsoil stockpiles.
+Cover crop seeding will also be used to minimise erosion and weed establishment on topsoil stockpiles which will be seeded within 7 days of completion of seed of each 500mm2 of exposed batter face.
+Topsoiled embankments should be seeded within 2 days of the soil preparation or as soon as the weather permits.
 Tree seed is not included in any of the seeding mixes.
 Trees are to be introduced by:

-- Targeted planting; - Return of topsoil containing a soil seedbank; and - Opportunistic seeding from trees in the fringing forest vegetation of the alignment which can be anticipated to occur at the top and bottom of embankments away from the road edge within the first two years following preparation.
-(See B.7 Planting and Seeding Schedules)
+- Targeted planting. - Return of topsoil containing a soil seedbank. - Opportunistic seeding from trees in the fringing forest vegetation of the alignment which can be anticipated to occur at the top and bottom of embankments away from the road edge within the first two years following preparation.